 We have people all the time who are unhappy with the higher cost of well bred dogs.
 The argument is that they can

-open a newspaper and buy any old dog for a few hundred dollars, often the same breed that a good breeder is
+open a newspaper and buy any old dog for a few hundred dollars, often the same breed that the good breeder is

-Well I'd like to explain to you the difference between a well bred dog that you will be paying well over $1000 for and a
+Well I'd like to explain to you the difference between a well bred dog that you will be paying well over $2000 for and a